All organizations in the world running a business will always need human resource post to develop, market and promote their product.

 He/she uses various mediums and goes through thousands of paperwork each day to sort out the right man for the vacancies.
-They are specialized people who know whom they ought to recruit and who deserve to be ignored in the hiring process.
+They are specialized people who know who they ought to recruit and who deserve to be ignored in the hiring process.

 14. Time and place of working:

 At the same time, the HR may or may not have the privilege of visiting campuses during the placements.
-Even during the mass recruitment process, the team of recruiters is given the charges, since HR may be given more important duties to perform.
+Even during the mass process of recruitment, the team of recruiters is given the charges, since HR may be given more important duties to perform.

-15. Training of newly recruits or freshers:
+15. Training of new recruits or freshers:

 That is the job of the HR generalist.
 In brief, the HR is responsible for the training of new recruits or trainee, making sure they do everything as instructed, properly coordinating and ensuring timely completion of tasks.

 16. Importance level of each profession:

 A smaller organization that does not require frequent recruiting gets the recruiting job done by the HR generalists.
 But if the organization is a beast and recruits too often, then a special team of recruiters is designed to carry out the particular task.

 17. Professional talents:

-For example, for HR posts you need a minimum a bachelor’s degree and sound experience in Human Resource management as well to get a good job in this department.
+For example, for HR posts you need a minimum a bachelor’s degree and sound experience in Human Resource Management as well to get a good job in this department.
 But to become a recruiter you need to have more experience and human psychological knowledge than any book knowledge.

 18. Detailed job description:

-It begins with looking keenly into individual resumes, making business offers for various departments and sectors as well as preparing your workforce documents regarding issues related to individual personnel like profession, vocation improvement, compensation expands, directing, terminating employment, retirement process, employment surveys like which departments lacks good employees and unemployment claims.
+It begins with looking keenly into individual resumes, making business offers for various departments and sectors as well as preparing your workforce documents regarding issues related to individual personnel like profession, vocation improvement, compensation expands, directing, terminating employment, retirement process, employment surveys like which departments lack good employees and unemployment claims.

 Human resource is solely responsible for covering every aspect related to recruiting and managing staffs and thinking about their welfare.